ymyuen/ym/README.md

 add the sqlite-jdbc-3.16.1.jar into the class path

-Go to project_saved_path/bin  on the server and client side Type rmic vfc.ServerSystem.   on the server and client side Type rmic vfc.databaseHandler.on the server and client side
+Go to project_saved_path/bin  on the server and client side

+Type rmic vfc.ServerSystem.   on the server and client side

+Type rmic vfc.databaseHandler  on the server and client side

 1.1	Type command rmiregistry on the server and client side to start the RMI server.